diamante-io/Diamante-Net-Core/docs/architecture.md

   failure mode, they can timeout/poll.
 Messages are idempotent, content-free pings.

 - (optional): Set of public validator nodes.
-Running DiamNet-core only.
+Running diamnet-core only.
 Tasked
 with:
   - Listening to core validators and propagating their decisions blindly to anyone who asks.
   - Optionally feeding (some?) tx proposals submitted to them into core network.
-  - Basically just a DiamNet-network load balancer / firewall for public access, for people who don't want to form trust relationships.
+  - Basically just a diamnet-network load balancer / firewall for public access, for people who don't want to form trust relationships.